OpenIPC/msposd/README.md

 ### Usage Example:

 ```
-msposd  --master /dev/ttyS2 --baudrate 115200 --channels 7 --out 127.0.0.1:14555 -osd -r 20 --ahi 1 -v
+msposd  --master /dev/ttyS2 --baudrate 115200 -c 7 -c 9 --out 127.0.0.1:14555 -osd -r 20 --ahi 1 -v
 ```
-Read on  UART2 with baudrade 115200 and listen for value changes of RC channel 7 that come from the Remote Control via Flight Controller.
+Read on  UART2 with baudrade 115200 and listen for value changes of RC channel 7 and channel 9 that come from the Remote Control via Flight Controller.
 Every time the value is changed with more than 5% the bash script ```channels.sh {Channel} {Value}``` will be started with the provided parameters.
 Forward MSP to UDP port 14555 so that it can be handled by wfb-ng and sent to the ground.
 Draw an Artificial Horizon Indicator (AHI) Ladder with color-coded vertical steps.